SixAiy/GensokyoBot/README.md

 GensokyoBot is licensed under the GNU GPL-v3 license.

 ## Special Thanks
-[Freyacodes](https://github.com/freyacodes) for the creation of GensokyoBot
+[Freyacodes](https://github.com/freyacodes) for the original creation of GensokyoBot